sclorg/s2i-nodejs-container/6/README.md

 As part of development mode, this image supports hot deploy.
 If development mode is enabled, any souce code that is changed in the running container will be immediately reflected in the running nodejs application.

-### Using Docker's exec
+### Using Podman's exec

-To change your source code in a running container, use Docker's [exec](http://docker.io) command:
+To change your source code in a running container, use Podman's [exec](https://github.com/containers/libpod) command:
 ```
-$ docker exec -it <CONTAINER_ID> /bin/bash
+$ podman exec -it <CONTAINER_ID> /bin/bash
 ```

-After you [Docker exec](http://docker.io) into the running container, your current directory is set to `/opt/app-root/src`, where the source code for your application is located.
+After you [Podman exec](https://github.com/containers/libpod) into the running container, your current directory is set to `/opt/app-root/src`, where the source code for your application is located.

 ### Using OpenShift's rsync